The Trouble with Ticks, by Dr. Jeff Todd

-Did you know that North Carolina has one of the highest rates of infection for Rocky Mountain Spotted Fever in the entire United States— with most diagnosed infections occurring in children?
-At a recent conference I saw a veterinarian review the case of a 2-year old boy that died of Rocky Mountain Spotted Fever.
-The pediatrician misdiagnosed the rash, and didn’t start life saving treatment soon enough – a tick borne disease just wasn’t on anyone’s radar.
+Did you know North Carolina has one of the highest rates of infection for Rocky Mountain Spotted Fever in the entire United States…with most diagnosed infections occurring in children?
+At a recent conference, I saw a veterinarian review the case of a 2-year old boy that died of Rocky Mountain Spotted Fever.
+The pediatrician misdiagnosed the rash, and didn’t start life-saving treatment soon enough – a tick borne disease just wasn’t on anyone’s radar.

 For many years, transmission of Lyme disease by ticks was thought to be problem only northerners had to worry about, but no longer – Lyme disease is now being diagnosed in humans in Western North Carolina.
 If you’d like to see detailed numbers of the prevalence tick borne disease in companion pets click here.

 Why is it so important to control for ticks year round in our area?